algorandfoundation/puya-ts/docs/tealscript-migration.md

 #### Math and Overflows

 In TEALScript, overflow checks do not occur until the value is encoded (returned, logged, put into an array/object).
-In Algorand TypeScript, overflow checking occurs whenever the `UintN` constructor is used.
-Since overflow checking is fairly expensive, it is recommended to not use the `UintN` type until it needs to be encoded.
+In Algorand TypeScript, overflow checking occurs whenever the `Uint` constructor is used.
+Since overflow checking is fairly expensive, it is recommended to not use the `Uint` type until it needs to be encoded.

 ##### TEALScript